Share this

 • Use the findings to refine and improve future grantmaking efforts.

-In addition to following our suggested process, your foundation should also be mindful of the best practices outlined below.
+In addition to following our suggested grant process, your foundation should also be mindful of the best practices outlined below.
 These key considerations will help you ensure that your organization has all the bases covered.

 • Engage Stakeholders